mattheww/gomill/gomill_docs/mcts_tuner.rst

   Float

-  The coefficient of the exploration term in the :ref:`UCB` algorithm (eg ``0.45``).
+  The coefficient of the exploration term in the :term:`UCB` algorithm (eg ``0.45``).
 See :ref:`The tuning algorithm <the mcts tuning algorithm>`.